Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-The connection protocol has also been updated to include a `connectSync` method.
+The connection protocol has also been updated to include a `connectSync` function.
 As suggested by it’s name this function is synchronous in nature, An example of its usage is below:

 ```swift
 let connection = PostgreSQLConnection(….)